In short: Upright’s across-asset-class methodology makes it possible to measure the net impact of an entire financial organization’s investments.

 How did I adapt?
 I went all full Buddha on this challenge, meditated a lot, did yoga with Adriene (dont get excited, I mean the youtube yoga channel), closed nearly all social media (e.g. whatsapp) and then left for Spain (I originally wanted to and almost got to go on a 8 day sailing trip, but thats another story).
 Overall, it was clear that the only way to stop the engine was by focused mindfullness which could be achieved by meditation, nature or by spending time with people close to me.
 Luckily, I got a mix of these.
 I ended up on the Camino de Santiago pilgrimage and running 105km with a friend.
 We began the journey in Sarria, talked, walked and ran throughout the night for 31 hours.
 There were a few interesting moments worth mentioning.
 For example, because my friend had a few sleepless months prior to the run, he took two 20 min naps along the route as he was about to pass out on several occasions due to sleep deprivation.
 Plus, he started hallucinating every now and then.
 I timed the naps and then woke him up.
 It rained during the night and it was pretty cold as well, so we had to keep moving.
 He also lost consciousness at a gas station at 7am, but luckily I was there to catch him before he fell on the floor (and I thought I was the one that needed help with mental challenges).
 Good thing the station had plenty of cookies to sugar him up.
 We then booked a hotel for a 3 hour nap and continued running (the hotel staff were pretty confused as we gave the keys back already at 1pm – they understandably assumed we’d stay the night).
 Others got good laughs before when they asked “where are you staying the night?” to which we answer “oh, we’ll just continue running”.
 To end, we run, walk and chat for another 12 hrs and then on the 31st hour, just 12km away from Santiago de Compostela, my friend’s ankle was done.
 There was nothing to fix it, and we wanted to be sure we wouldn’t cause any long term damage, so we took a taxi to the city and end the pilgrimage with drinks and laughs.

-As relaxing as the pilgrimage was, my head was stilll kaputt.
+As relaxing as the pilgrimage was, my head was stilll broken.
 It was still calculating something in the background.
 So what do we do?
 We proceed with extreme relaxation.
 We take the train to Ribadavia to enjoy thermal baths, cold baths, dinners and massages.
 At one point, as I sat alone in the baths wondering aimlessly, I began closely examining the lines on my right hand with tremendous mind blowing awe.
 I thought “what a great hand” with the back engine turned OFF and voila, a real moment of relief!
 This was a simple first step showing that I was finally able to get my brain back.
 It’s a pretty strange feeling to lose control of your mind for weeks on end and then to finally get a glimpse of normality.
 We later head out to the coastal town of Vigo for more food and ended sleeping on a boat for 3 nights in the harbour.
 It wasn’t quite the sailing trip I originally had in mind, but close enough.
 I end the trip back in Santiago and did my best to keep eating, drinking, sleeping and calming the back engine by enjoying the town.

 Overall, it took nearly 12 days to get my mind (mostly) back.
 Along the way, I also started getting increased clarity on what triggers the subconscious engine (burnout or otherwise) and did come to the realization that phones remain a major issue (updated thoughts below).
 Even though I control my phone (i.e. use it only when I want to) and receive zero notifications, the mere ability to communicate and explore options on demand is a major deterrent for concentrated deep thinking and proactive mindfullness.
 I am certain that I will begin taking even more formal steps to control this in the future.
 There is very little benefit for the social media CPU to be switched on 24/7 and instead it would serve better to concentrate on deeper and more meaningful thoughts (though still at a high pace) instead.
 Phones are great for facilitating curiosity, e.g. whom doesn’t want on-demand access on finding an answer to “what’s the difference between subconscious and unconcscious” (I’m still not certain I fully get it and I want to know more) but having non-stop access to check apps of interest (work, sports, news, personal network, etc.) can be paced better by choosing allocated time slots instead of filling arbitrary gaps to check them during the day.
 By doing so, I can fill the those gaps (e.g. bus rides) with just books and wikipedia, which is much more rewarding.